 The international transmission of COVID-19 has likely shifted your daily calendar into a jumble.

-Were you aware we can put in indoor air quality products in your home that deliver hospital-grade filtration?
+Were you aware we can install indoor air quality products in your home that deliver hospital-grade filtration?
 These solutions can clear bacteria from your air, as well as allergens, odors and volatile organic compounds (VOCs).

 Modern residences are securely airtight, which is fantastic for energy efficiency.
-But it also means your indoor air may be more contaminated than the air outside.
-In actuality, the says it can be two to five times worse than outdoors.
-This might cause a problem, since the has determined we spend about 90% of our lifetime inside.
+But it also means your indoor air may be worse than the air outside.
+In actuality, the EPA says it can be two to five times worse than outdoors.
+This might cause a problem, since we spend about 90% of our lifetime inside.

-There are a lot of elements that can lead to poor indoor air quality, like cleaning products and air fresheners.
+There are many elements that can lead to poor indoor air quality, like cleaning products and air fresheners.
 These may lead to headaches and exasperate allergies and asthma.

 Not sure which system is right for your house?
 Our skilled professionals can perform an indoor air quality audit.
-We’ll assess several details that have an influence on your air, like dust levels, VOCs and ventilation.
 Based off of the results, we can then recommend the ideal option for your family’s unique needs.

 Keep reading to learn more about the air quality solutions we offer.